 - Put a grocery bag somewhere in or near the baby’s closet to bring to where you store clothes once a week (or as it fills up).

-To keep these organized, I bought a handful of bins and sticker labels (my exact labels aren’t sold anymore so any white sticker would work!
-Or just use masking tape and a permanent marker or just get something like this which combines the box and label!).
+To keep these organized, I bought a handful of bins and sticker labels.
+(My exact labels aren’t sold anymore so any white sticker would work!
+Or just use masking tape and a permanent marker or something like this which combines the box and label!)
 As I get items, I label a bin and put the clothes in there.
 As I get more and more, I will separate them even further.
 I’ll break up “size 6-9” to “size 6-9 onesies and outfits” and “size 6-9 pants and pajamas”.

 All of these bins are best kept on a shelf in your baby’s closet.
 It’s really helpful to see that you only have 1 pair of pajamas so you can keep an eye out for them when your shopping rather than hitting that stage and realize you have nothing in that size.